AnirudhPangri/RestTest/README.md

 The program also generates a log file, Log levels for the same can be set easily.

 Also, this python app can be dockerized, and can be run as an independent container.
+Dockerfile is designed with minimal requirement to get the app working very quickly.
 Steps to create and run the docker container:
 (Assuming Docker is already installed and running on the machine)